 Owning a home is a dream that almost all of us have in our mind.
-The way to fulfill this dream goes through a Home Loan for most of us.
+For most of us, the way to realize this dream goes through a Home Loan.
 Home Loan is the sum of money borrowed from a bank or a financial institution to purchase or construct a house.
 It is a secured loan where the property is mortgaged to the lender as a security till the repayment of the loan.
 The bank or financial institution holds the title or the sale deed of the property till the loan has been paid back with the interest due for it.
-Once you will pay off the amount bank will hand you over the documents of your house.
-Taking a home loan is a big liability as the tenure of the home loan goes for almost 10 to 30 years.
+Once you will pay off the amount, the bank will hand you over the documents of your house.
+Taking a home loan is a big liability as the tenure of the home loan goes somewhere around 10 to 30 years.
 So before you take a decision whether to take a home loan or not, you must know both the aspects of such type of loans.
-Some advantages and disadvantages of home loan are discussed below.
+Some advantages and disadvantages of a home loan are brought in focus

 A Home Loan is a Cost-Effective way of Borrowing

 Home loan interest rate tends to be lower than any other form of borrowing because the loan is secured against your property.
 Home loans are the cheapest loan available in the market.
 The present interest rate on home loans is 8.55%.
 But one thing to be noticed here is that there may be a slight difference in interest rate if you have a low credit rating.

 They are a Form of Forced Savings

 Money in hand escapes at the lightning speed.
 When you know that you have a good income source but can’t save any money than taking a home loan is the best to have savings.
 Actually, the money paid in EMI can be considered as an investment rather than expenditure.
 The reason behind such consideration is that after paying a few years of EMI you will be the owner of the house which will have a market value in cores.